kameryn1811/Bandcamp-Downloader/README.md

    - Downloads the latest `bandcamp_dl_gui.py` script from GitHub and Launches it
    - Checks for updates on startup
    - Self-contained - No Python installation needed
-   - Comes with ffmpeg.exe bundled
+   - Comes with ffmpeg.exe bundled and automatically installs any dependencies
-   - Single executable file

 ### Option 2: Standalone Script (Advanced)